AlexS235/thftmir/README.md

 Compiled Using Manim Community 5.0
-Code for the video https://youtu.be/Qy-c1XCYhxk :)
+This is the code for the video https://www.youtube.com/watch?v=fkMoscsN0xo :)